yabeenico/wsshuttle/README.md

 # Description
-Run sshuttle from WSL2, and setup routing table of Windows.
+It runs sshuttle from WSL2, and sets up the routing table of Windows.
-Because it modifies routing table of Windows, the terminal of WSL2 is required admin privilege of Windows.
+Since it modifies the routing table of Windows, the admin privilege of Windows is required.
-(Open WSL2 terminal with "Run as Administrator")
+(Open WSL2 terminal with "Run as Administrator".)

 # Requirements
 - ipcalc